History: 1971 c. 148

 Commission guidelines, formulated as internal standards of credibility in worker's compensation cases, are irrelevant to a court's review of the commission's findings.
 E.F.
 Brewer Co. v.
 DILHR, 82 Wis.
 2d 634

 , 264 N.W.2d 222

-A general finding by the department implies all facts necessary to support it.
+A general finding by the Department of Industry, Labor and Human Relations implies all facts necessary to support it.
 A finding not explicitly made may be inferred from other properly made findings and from findings that were not made if there is evidence that would support those findings.
 Valadzic v.
-Briggs & Stratton Corp.
-92 Wis.
+Briggs & Stratton Corp., 92 Wis.
 2d 583

 , 286 N.W.2d 540